GSA/search-gov/README.markdown

     $ curl "localhost:9268/_nodes/settings?pretty=true"
     $ curl "localhost:9277/_nodes/settings?pretty=true"

 * [Kibana](https://www.elastic.co/kibana) - Kibana is not required, but can be very useful for debugging Elasticsearch.
 Confirm Kibana is available for the Elasticsearch 6.8 cluster by visiting <http://localhost:5668>.
+Kibana for the Elasticsearch 7 cluster should be available on <http://localhost:5677>.

 * [MySQL](https://dev.mysql.com/doc/refman/5.6/en/) 5.6 - database, accessible from user 'root' with no password
 * [Redis](https://redis.io/) 5.0 - We're using the Redis key-value store for caching, queue workflow via Resque, and some analytics.
 * [Tika](https://tika.apache.org/) - for extracting plain text from PDFs, etc. The [Tika REST server](https://cwiki.apache.org/confluence/display/TIKA/TikaServer) runs on <http://localhost:9998/>.

+### Package Manager

+We recommend using [Homebrew](https://brew.sh/) for local package installation on a Mac.

 ### Packages

-The packages below are included in the [custom Docker image](/Dockerfile) used for building the search-gov `app` container.
+Use the package manager of your choice to install the following packages:

 * C++ compiler - required by the [cld3](https://github.com/akihikodaki/cld3-ruby) gem, which we use for language detection
 * Google's [protocol buffers](https://developers.google.com/protocol-buffers/) - also required by the cld gem